Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Definition of Average Gate Fidelity

-The averaged gate fidelity is found by the fidelity between the actual (noisy) and ideal (noiseless) final density matrices after the gate operation.
-To calculate the averaged gate fidelity, we first find the fidelity of entanglement $F_e$, which is the averaged fidelity over the trace-orthonormal basis for all possible input density matrices, $\{\hat{\rho}_0\}$.
+The average gate fidelity is found by the fidelity between the actual (noisy) and ideal (noiseless) final density matrices after the gate operation.
+To calculate the average gate fidelity, we first find the entanglement fidelity $F_e$, which is the averaged fidelity over the trace-orthonormal basis for all possible input density matrices, $\{\hat{\rho}_0\}$.
 Following other works, we tensor product single-qubits states $|0\rangle^D$, $|1\rangle^D$, $(|0\rangle^D + |1\rangle^D)/\sqrt{2}$, and $(|0\rangle^D + i|1\rangle^D)/\sqrt{2}$, with the coupler in ground state $|g\rangle$.
-This is expressed as~\cite{Harvey18}:
+This is expressed as~\cite{Nielsen02, Pedersen07, Harvey18}:

 where